Regal Princess accidents and incidents

 - boat rescue - 2019 (2 plane-crash survivors)

 The P&O Cruises Australia ship Pacific Dawn was also built by Fincantieri (Monfalcone yard) and launched in 1991 under the same name – "Regal Princess".

 |05 March 2019||Boat Rescue|

-In the afternoon on March 5, 2019, the cruise liner rescued two plane crash survivors while en-route from Bahamas to St Thomas (USVI).
-Ship's Captain received an USCG message about two people in a liferaft at sea as their small airplane crashed and soon sank.
+In the afternoon on March 5, 2019, the cruise liner rescued two plane crash survivors while en-route from the Bahamas to St Thomas (USVI).
+Ship's Captain received a USCG message about two people in a liferaft at sea as their small airplane crashed and soon sank.
 Federal Aviation Administration (part of US Department of Transportation) contacted the USCG, which deployed a cutter ship (from Puerto Rico) and an aircraft (from Miami).
 The cruise ship changed course and after reaching the site (approx 23 ml / 37 km southeast of Grand Turk Island) deployed a rescue boat to retrieve both men.

 The incident occurred during 7-day Eastern Caribbean cruise (itinerary March 3-10) roundtrip from homeport Fort Lauderdale (Port Everglades) to Bahamas (Princess Cays), USVI (Charlotte Amalie, St Thomas) and Dutch Antilles (Philipsburg, St Maarten).

 On April 2, 2018, via the liner's PA system were made several announcements about a "small fire" on Plaza Deck (5) in sector 6.
 Each announcement was made by the Captain and clarified that the fire involved a deep fat fryer (in the Symphony Restaurant / main dining room) and occurred during maintenance.